-If you’re website is relatively small and simple, you’re probably fine just copying the /wp-contents folder, but it’s a safer bet to transfer ALL files and it’s not much (if any) extra work.
+If your website is relatively small and simple, you’re probably fine just copying the /wp-content folder, but it’s a safer bet to transfer ALL files and it’s not much (if any) extra work.

 The contents of your WordPress folder will look like this, and we’ll be copying the entire directory over:

-Also check to see if the wp-config.php file is located outside of the main folder where you website is stored – here at GridPane we store it outside of htdocs for security and other hosts may too – more on this in part 4.
+Also, check to see if the wp-config.php file is located outside of the main folder where your website is stored – here at GridPane we store it outside of htdocs for security and other hosts may too – more on this in part 4.

 If you’re migrating from cPanel or Plesk, you can export your website quite easily inside your account via the file manager.

-If you’re unsure on how to do this, check out the following articles:
+If you’re unsure of how to do this, check out the following articles: